 Failing teeth can cause other health issues.
 It is well documented that periodontal disease is a bacterially induced chronic infection and inflammatory disease that does not resolve by itself.
 Unchecked, inflammation and infection contributes to heart attacks, strokes, Alzheimer's disease, diabetes and other chronic diseases.
 Dentists and cardiologists have long known that neglecting your teeth can lead to more than just a toothache.
 Scientific studies indicate there is a link between periodontal disease and cardiovascular disease.
 It has been shown that improving poor oral health can actually improve your overall health.

 Convenient oral hygiene.
 Caring for an implant supported crown is the same as caring for natural teeth; however, it is one of the most frequently overlooked ingredients in implant success.
-It is recommended that you request an appointment to have regular dental check-ups and get annual x-rays to make sure the surrounding bone is supporting the implant correctly and to discuss and questions or current concerns you may have.
+It is recommended that you have regularly scheduled appointments for dental check-ups and get annual x-rays to make sure the surrounding bone is supporting the implant correctly and to discuss and questions or current concerns you may have.
 These periodic visits will help keep your replacement teeth healthy for many years to come.

 Do you have missing teeth?
 It is critically important to replace missing teeth.
 Eating and chewing with missing teeth can sabotage your bite and lead to incessant discomfort.
 Missing teeth can give rise to a mouth rearrangement that often results in facial changes that look decrepit.